Endodontic Treatment

 Program

-• Diagnosis and treatment of combined endodontic periodontal lesions
+• Diagnosis and treatment of combined endodontic-periodontal lesions.

-• Diagnosis and treatment of cracked and fractured teeth
+• Diagnosis and treatment of cracked and fractured

-• Diagnosis and treatment of root resorptions
+• Diagnosis and treatment of root resorptions.

-• CBCT and its applications in Endodontics
+• CBCT imaging and its application in Endodontics

 Pre-register for this course